antoinemartin/autocloud/docs/getting-started/4-environment-adaptation.md

 #### Sish

-[sish:material-open-in-new:]{:target="\_blank"} enables online presence for the cluster by using the ssh protocol.
+[sish] enables online presence for the cluster by using the ssh protocol.
 Sish offers several advantages:

 -   The client is a standard ssh client.
 -   The server supports SNI.
 You can have multiple subdomains and domain names